juanep97/iop4/docs/serving_iop4_in_production.rst

   :language: nginx

-where you should replace ``domain``, ``domain2`` with the domain names that you will be using, and ``/path/to/static/`` should be accesible by the user running nginx (e.g. under ``/var/www/html/mysite/static/``).
+where you should replace ``domain``, ``domain2`` with the domain names that you will be using, and ``/path/to/static/`` should be accessible by the user running nginx (e.g. under ``/var/www/html/mysite/static/``).

 Example gunicorn socket configuration (to be placed at ``/etc/systemd/system/``)